Skip to content

 Dimensions

-When closed the set is 30cm x 15cm x 5cm, when open 30cm x 30cm x 2.5 cm (W x D x H).
-It is too small to be a tournament set, the playing field is cluttered and the checkers are too large for the points.
+When closed the set is 30cm x 15cm x 5cm, when opened 30cm x 30cm x 2.5 cm (W x D x H).
+It is too small to be a tournament set, the playing field is cluttered and the checkers are slightly too large for the points.
 It is lightweight at only 704g, so it could pass as a serviceable travel set.

 Accessories